NLnetLabs/routinator/source/output-formats.rst

          AS196615,93.175.147.0/24,24,ripe

 csvcompat
-       The same as csv except that all fields are embedded in double quotes and the autonomous system number is given without the prefix AS.
-This format is pretty much identical to the CSV produced by the RIPE NCC RPKI Validator.
+       This is the same as the *csv* format except that all fields are embedded in double quotes and the autonomous system number is given without the prefix *AS*.
+This format is pretty much identical to the CSV format produced by the RIPE NCC RPKI Validator.

        .. code-block:: text